-15.1.9 Continuous Service Agreement CR Processing (1) This Section sets forth the processes to initiate or terminate a CSA
+15.1.9 Continuous Service Agreement CR Processing (1) This Section sets forth the processes to initiate or terminate a CSA in all TDSP service territories except for MOU or EC TDSPs that choose to be subject to the processes for initiation or termination of a CSA as applicable under Section 15.1.10 as indicated in Table 1 of Section 8 of the Retail Market Guide.

-15.1.9.1 Request to Initiate Continuous Service Agreement in an Investor Owned Utility Service Territory
+15.1.9.1 Request to Initiate Continuous Service Agreement

 (1) When a CR establishes a CSA at an ESI ID, the CR will send an 814_18, Establish/Delete CSA Request, to ERCOT.
 ERCOT will determine if the ESI ID has a CSA on record.
 If there is a current CSA CR, ERCOT will send notice of CSA termination using the 814_18, Establish/Delete CSA Request, within one Retail Business Day of receipt of the 814_18 transaction from the new CSA CR and will respond to the new CSA CR using the 814_19, Establish/Delete CSA Response, within one Retail Business Day of receipt of the 814_18 transaction.
 If there is not a current CSA, ERCOT will respond to the new CSA CR using the 814_19, Establish/Delete CSA Response, within one Retail Business Day of receipt of the 814_18 transaction.